For financial year ending 31 March 2024

 We are committed to respecting human rights in all our operations, acknowledging that modern slavery is a systemic issue present in virtually every supply chain.
 To identify these injustices, rectify them and implement strong processes to prevent reoccurrence requires collaboration and support from external partners and industry bodies, as well as proactivity and the belief that being ignorant of human rights abuses by omission is not good enough.

-CCLA monitors civil society reports and intelligence relating to the risks of modern slavery in our supply chaining with experts such as KnowTheChain, Human Rights Resource Centre and Unseen.
+CCLA monitors civil society reports and intelligence relating to the risks of modern slavery in our supply chaining with experts such as KnowTheChain, Business and Human Rights Resource Centre and Unseen.

 Due diligence in our operations and supply chain

-Our suppliers are ranked by highest spend, as well as by those that are critical to the business.
+Our suppliers are ranked by highest spend, as well as by those that are considered critical, important or standard to the business.
 This helps us prioritise regular and ongoing due diligence.
 Reviews are undertaken six monthly, annually or every three years according to their risk.

 Living Wage